pratapme1/Final_AI_Comapnion/REPLIT_DEPLOYMENT.md

 2. **Verify the redirect URI** - The most common error is "redirect_uri_mismatch" which occurs when the URI in your request doesn't match the one registered in Google Cloud Console
 3. **Inspect redirect URLs in the browser** - When connecting Gmail, check if the URL is using HTTPS
 4. **Check server logs** - Look for "OAuth redirect URI" log messages to confirm the correct URI is being used
+5. **CORS errors** - If you see CORS errors in the browser console, the application has been updated to handle this by using client-side redirects instead of server-side redirects
+6. **Domain mismatch** - If the redirect URI uses a different domain than your custom domain, check that the `APP_URL` environment variable is correctly set

 ### Database Issues